populationgenomics/metamist/docs/installation.md

 #### Running database migrations

 Metamist uses liquibase to manage database migrations.
-To create the metamist database tables you will need to run the migrations.
+To create the Metamist database tables you will need to run the migrations.

 Start by installing liquibase: